davied9/LANRemoteController/README.md

 `python -m build_android_client`

-the distribution package will be in build\client\android copy directory to sdcard/kivy, then run with kivy Laucher or pydroid (require kivy 1.10.1)
+the distribution package will be in build\client\android

+copy directory to sdcard/kivy, then run with kivy Laucher or pydroid (require kivy 1.10.1)

+# Usage

+add PythonXXX/Scripts/ to your system search path

+call `lrcserver` to start server

+call `lrcclient` to start client

+type `lrcserver -h` or `lrcclient -h` for help